gabrielnakaema/library-ui/README.md

 ## How to run

-The following is how you can get these application up and running locally.
+The following is how you can get this application up and running locally.

 ### Prerequisites
 * Python (Only tested on python versions 3.7-3.9)